laravel/docs/notifications.md

         echo $notification->type;
     }

 > {tip} To access your notifications from your JavaScript client, you should define a notification controller for your application which returns the notifications for a notifiable entity, such as the current user.
-You may then make an HTTP request to that controller's URI from your JavaScript client.
+You may then make an HTTP request to that controller's URL from your JavaScript client.

 <a name="marking-notifications-as-read"></a>
 ### Marking Notifications As Read